Real Estate Agent Salary

 Average Real Estate Agent Earnings

-Now that you understand that your earnings are a direct result of your performance, we can take a look at what the average real estate agent salary is.
-According to the Bureau of Labor Statistics, the median annual pay for real estate agents in 2017 was $47,880.
+Keep in mind that these are averages and for all intents and purposes, meaningless for what you will make.
+This is really more reflective of the median sales prices of homes in each State rather than the hard work of the agent in each area.
+There are plenty of agents who earn more and plenty who earn less.
+As mentioned, your earnings are a direct result of your customer sanctification and the value you bring to the table.
+The real estate statistics are reported below.
+We can take a look at what the average real estate agent wage is.
+According to the Bureau of Labor Statistics, the median annual pay for real estate agents in 2019 was $49,880.
 That number is nationwide, and the average earnings vary greatly from state to state:

 Factors That Influence Real Estate Agent Salary

-Unlike almost any other profession, you have a lot of control over how much money you make as a real estate agent.
+As we have shared before, any any company the agent and the broker h have a lot of control over how much money you make as an agent.
 Here are some of the top factors that contribute to your earnings.

 The Time You Put In

-If an average salary just shy of $48,000 makes you think twice about getting into real estate, keep in mind that plenty of agents work part time, which brings those numbers down significantly.
-A survey from Real Estate Express revealed thatthe more time agents put in to their work, the more money they brought home every year.
+If an average commission of just shy of $50,000 makes you think twice about getting into real estate, keep in mind that plenty of agents work part time, which brings those numbers down significantly.
+A cool share from Real Estate Express revealed that the more time agents put in to their work, the more money they brought home every year.

-On average, agents who worked less than 20 hours per week earned a little over $31,000.
-Those who worked up to 40 hours per week earned more than the average, at around $56,000.
-The best salaries went to the agents who put in more than 60 hours per week, who averaged $123,024 according to the survey.
+On average, agents who worked less than 20 hours per week earned a little over $32,000.
+Those who worked up to 40 hours per week earned more than the average, at around $57,500.
+The best money went to the agents who put in more than 60 hours per week, who averaged a $123,024 according to the survey.

-So take the job seriously and work hard and you can easily surpass the average real estate agent salary.
+So if you want to take the job seriously and work hard, you can easily surpass the average of over $100,000 per year!

-Since your earning potential is directly correlated to your ability to perform well, it makes sense that you are likely to increase in salary as your experience in the field grows.
+Since your earning potential is directly correlated to your ability to perform well, it makes sense that you are likely to increase in a real estate agents salary as your experience in the field grows.
 An entry-level agent can expect to make around $44,000, while this average increases by more than $30,000 by the time you’ve reached twenty years in real estate.

 Obviously, years alone aren’t going to grow your salary.
 This isn’t a cushy government job in which you get a de facto pay bump every year.
 The idea is that as you gain more experience in your market, you learn better strategies, build strong customer bases, and find ways to make more efficient use of your time.

 Not all property is created equal.
-As such, some real estate niches are just more profitable than others for agents.
+As such, than others for agents.
 This could be due to volume of sales, higher price tags, or other factors.
 Commercial real estate has the highest average earnings (around $91,000 annually).
-Other top earning markets to consider include green properties, investments (especially international), and buyers who are relocating.Of course, niche values will vary from location to location.
+Other top earning markets to consider include green properties, investments (especially international), and buyers who are relocating for a higher salary .Of course, niche values will vary from location to location.
 So your best bet is to research your area closely to find opportunities that are both lucrative and available.
 The more you can become an expert in your niche and establish yourself as the go-to agent in your area, the higher your real estate salary will grow.

 Get Your Best Chance At Boosting